 Generation X has been called “the ignored generation,” wedged between the louder Boomers and the flashier Millennials, but its trailblazers shaped and continue to influence our world today.
 Who are Gen Xers?
 The definition varies depending on who you ask, but the Pew Research Center categorizes members of this generation as those born between 1965 and 1980, now numbering over 65 million in the United States.
-And although Gen Xers are often overlooked by marketers and the media, they’ve led the charge on many of the society-reshaping changes of the last five decades.
+And although marketers and media often overlook Gen Xers are often , they lead the charge on many of the society-reshaping changes of the last five decades.

 “Gen Xers laid the political, intellectual, social, creative and personal ground upon which the Millennials today walk, talk and text,” writes Christine Henseler, a professor at Union College in Schenectady, New York, and editor of “Generation X Goes Global: Mapping a Youth Culture in Motion.”